 Initialize your Service

-In this guide, you will create a service called dummy-controller in C, interface it with the official imaging and actuator services, upload it to the Rover and execute it.
+In this guide, you will create a service called dummy-controller

 Elias Groot

-Software Lead, Course Organizer
+Software Lead, Project Administrator

 Before you can get started writing any code, make sure to properly initialize your workspace on your own device (your laptop).

-1. Create a folder called dummy-controller and enter it
+- Create a folder called dummy-controller and enter it

 mkdir dummy-controller && cd dummy-controller

-1. Initialize the required folder structure using roverctl and enter the required information
+- Initialize the required folder structure using

 roverctl service init

-1. Upload the initial version of your service to the Rover (if it is powered on)
+- Upload the initial version of your service to the Rover (if it is powered on)

 roverctl service sync

-1. (Optional) open the directory in VS Code and hit ctrl+shift+p.
+- (Optional) open the directory in VS Code and hit ctrl+shift+p.
 Then select "Dev Containers: Rebuild and Reopen in Container".
 The build process might take a while the first time.
 Once built, open a terminal in VS Code and try to build the service

 make build